 In April of 2020 and in response to the COVID-19 pandemic, the Organization received loan proceeds in the amount of approximately \$78,100 under the Paycheck Protection Program ("PPP").
 The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), provides for loans to qualifying businesses for amounts up to 2.5 times of the average monthly payroll expenses of the qualifying business.
 The loans and accrued interest are forgivable after an elected period of eight or 24 weeks as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
 The amount of loan forgiveness will be reduced if the borrower terminates employees or reduces salaries during the covered period, without meeting any of the known exceptions.
 The unforgiven portion of the PPP loan is payable over two years at an interest rate of 1%, with a deferral of payments for the first six months.
-The Company intends to seek forgiveness for the full amount.
+As of December 31, 2020, the Organization recorded a note payable equal to the amount of the loan proceeds.